Animal Ethics Committee terms of reference

-6.3.
-The Committee also reports annually to the NHMRC and NSW Department of Primary Industries.
+6.3 The Committee also reports annually to the NSW Department of Primary Industries.
 The AEC will also report to other State and Territory Governments as required.

 7. AEC Executive

-7.1.
-According to the Code (2.2.11): “The AEC may establish an executive that must include at least one member from Category C or D who:
+- must include the chairperson and at least one member from Category C or D

-7.2.
-At the beginning of each year, the University of Sydney AEC appoints (by nomination) a sub-committee from its members called the Executive.
+7.2 If required the University of Sydney Animal Ethics Committee will appoint (by nomination) a sub-committee from its members called the Executive.

 8. Responsibilities of the Chair

 8.1 Ensure that the AEC operates in accordance with the principles and requirements of the Code; the relevant policies of the institution and the agreed AEC procedures.

 8.2 Ensure that an agenda is produced prior to each meeting and the meeting will consider AEC business as required to fulfil the Committee’s responsibilities.

 8.3 Ensure that applications are considered by the AEC and the outcomes are conveyed to the researchers in a timely fashion.